-Hourly rate for each and every moment spent working on the project: This includes all meetings, telephone calls, emails, shopping, designing/drafting, buying, installations and logistics.
+1. Hourly rate for each and every moment spent working on the project: This includes all meetings, telephone calls, emails, shopping, designing/drafting, buying, installations and logistics.
 The hourly rate itself varies by geographic region and experience/professional standing of the designer, but roughly it’s between $75-$250 per hour.
-Larger firms will have tiered structures based on who in the firm is working on the project (assistant designers vs. the owner, for instance) and one-person shops will generally have a single established hourly rate.
+Larger firms will have tiered structures based on who is working on the project (assistant designers vs. the owner, for instance) and one-person shops will generally have a single established hourly rate.

-As with everything else, we pay for things with time or money and this is certainly true when it comes to interior design services.
+3) Some negotiated combination of the above.
+As with everything else, we pay for goods and services with time or money and this is certainly true when it comes to interior design services.

 As you can see, “What will this cost me?” is not an easy question to answer!
 In fact, it’s not THE question to be asking.
 The actual question should be “How do you bill for your services?” allowing designers to describe their scope of services and how they calculate pricing.
 The clients need to provide specific details with regard to their budget and exactly what type of service they are looking for.
 Otherwise, it simply will not be possible to give a price ... unless a designer charges a simple flat fee to provide a design plan for the space, with no added procurement services and few alterations to the plan.

 A furnished living room can be $10,000 or $100,000 and up – depending on what the client wants.
 Budget is always in the client’s control and ultimately the designer can either accept the job within the stated budget, or choose not to.
 Contrary to popular belief, designers are not looking simply to spend as much of the clients' money as we can.
 We want to provide the right services for our clients' needs and in return, to be fairly compensated for our efforts and experience.